inanevin/LinaVG/README.md

 LinaVG does not provide any window management or input functionality.
 It's not a GUI library, but rather focused on lower-level shape rendering.
 It assumes your application already has a graphics rendering backend and an application loop setup.
 With that in mind, you can use LinaVG to build both retained and immediate mode GUI applications/libraries.
 Currently only OpenGL backend is supported, however actual rendering API code is rather minimal, so feel free to contribute by implementing low-level drawing functionalities on other backends!

-LinaVG was initially made for [Lina Engine](https://www.github.com/inanevin/LinaEngine), however this library is completely decoupled it.
+LinaVG was initially made for [Lina Engine](https://www.github.com/inanevin/LinaEngine), however this library is completely decoupled from it.
 You can use LinaVG in your own projects with minimal dependencies.